sbfnk/rbi/README.md

  demo(PZ_filtering)        ## filtering
 ```

-For further information, have a look at the introductory vignette from the link on the [rbi CRAN package](https://CRAN.R-project.org/package=rbi).
+For further information, have a look at the introductory vignette from the link from the [rbi CRAN package](https://CRAN.R-project.org/package=rbi).

 Using coda
 ==========